 The Associate of Arts (A.A.) degree is designed to allow students the opportunity to obtain the first two years of college credits toward meeting most of the General Education requirements and some of the prerequisite requirements of a four-year baccalaureate degree.
-This degree plan was created to provide for ease of transfer to the Southern Arkansas University Bachelor of Science in Criminal Justice degree.
+Students planning to transfer should carefully follow the transfer program plan for the four-year institution to which they plan to transfer.
+This degree is also available fully online.